12 Reasons Why Your Facebook Ads Are Not Delivering

 Dropshipping mistakes are not an exception: they can happen at any point of one’s business journey, and it’s not a big deal.
 The main thing is to pay attention and learn from them.

-1. Targeting a too broad Facebook audience
+1. You are targeting a too broad Facebook audience

+The first problem can be related to your Facebook ad reach.
 No matter how good your Facebook ad is, if it’s shown to the wrong audience, it will be useless.
 Of course, you may think that everyone is your potential client, but this is not true.

 Just yesterday, my feed demonstrated me an ad for industrial chimneys.
-No kidding, industrial chimneys made of special steel and used for venting out hot gases from boilers.
+No kidding, industrial chimneys are made of special steel and used for venting out hot gases from boilers.
 O_o

 I was looking at this ad and thinking “Why?
 Why me?
 Are all 25-year-old women really interested in this field?
 Am I missing anything?”